femfataal/FMP/journal.md

+## Entry 22/01/2024 ##

+I delivered the portfolio website which is good.
+I still scared that I'm going to get massive shit over the way I presented the results of this project.
+I need to do the presentation as well.
+10 min project, 10 min portfolio.
+Not looking forward honestly.
+Best to get it out of the way, and continue the job hunt/portfolio improvements.
+Then there's also the whole visa thing...
+Okay don't spiral.

 ## Entry 12/01/2024 - some updates ##
 So I wrote most of the report in a 36 hour haze.
 I also reframed the entire thing.